How-To: Setting up Azure Functions Integration for Traffic Monitoring (TypeScript)

 📄 How To Set Up OTLP/HTTP Receiver in Astra Traffic Collector

-1. Run the below commands on your terminal in your Azure Functions project directory to install the dependencies of OpenTelemetry SDK and Azure Functions:
+Navigate to your Azure Functions project directory in your terminal and run the following command to install the necessary OpenTelemetry SDKs:all the dependencies of OpenTelemetry SDK and Azure Functions:

 npm install @azure/functions